SiriusBYT/Flashcord/README.md

   /* aSID-230715+: See the Flashcord Benchmark Channel on the SGN Discord Server for more information.
 This is not very useful honestly. */
   --Flashbench: 0;

-  /* aSID-230718+: Edit the Server Unread Glow, set to 0 to disable it if it distracts you too much */
+  /* aSID-230718+: Edit the Server Unread Glow/Shadow, set to 0 to disable it if it distracts you too much */
   --Server-Glow: 1;
   --Server-Glow_Color: blue;

-  /* aSID-230718+: Edit the Channel Unread Glow, set to 0 to disable it if it distracts you too much */
+  /* aSID-230718+: Edit the Channel Unread Glow/Shadow, set to 0 to disable it if it distracts you too much */
   --Channel-Glow: 1;
   --Channel-Glow_Unread_Color: rgba(0,0,255,0.5);
   --Channel-Glow_Mention_Color: rgba(255,0,0,0.5);